Battery & Power

 1. Open Settings

 Tap Settings > Display & Brightness.
+Display and Brightness settings

 2. Enable True Tone

 Toggle on True Tone.
+True Tone toggle

 Enable Night Shift